Skip to main content

 Updating access to business hubs and assets via a collection

-When users already have shared access to business hubs and assets, whether individually or via a collection, their role can be updated through an automation job when any of the following scenarios happen:
+When users and teams already have shared access to business hubs and assets, whether individually or via a collection, their role in the external app is updated when any of the following scenarios happen in a new collection access share or removal:

 Removing access from business hubs and assets via a collection